jayllo-c/tp/docs/DeveloperGuide.md

    <br>

-9. Importing Data from an Empty CSV File
+9. Importing data from an empty CSV file

    * **Prerequisites**
        * An empty CSV file at the path `C:\path\to\file.csv`